Compensation After a Multi-Vehicle Crash in Ada, OK

 Joint and Several Liability

-Multi-defendant cases can involve joint and several liability.
+In multi-defendant cases can involve joint and several liability.

-This doctrine provides each defendant is responsible for full damages, regardless of their fault percentage.
+Under joint and several liability each defendant is responsible for full damages, despite fault allocation.

 States have limited this doctrine via tort reform.